A year-by-year review of Buffalo's indoor lacrosse team, plus some historical league statistics.

 New York 1993 (5-3) - 88 - 89 - -1

 How about the reverse?
-Nine teams have had losing records in spite of outscoring their opponents during the season.
-Georgia is the new team on the list:
+Eleven teams have had losing records in spite of outscoring their opponents during the season.
+Saskatchewan and Calgary had that in common in 2023-24.

 Team and Year (Record) - GF - GA - Diff.